 DECAMP/RECAMP is an active research and co-learning project on how to embed care activism and racial justice within arts institutions.

 The project (taking place over a mix of ten un/facilitated sessions) aims to listen deeply and pay attention to the existing harms and exclusions experienced by artists/artworkers of colour present in current organizational practices, using CAMP as a case study.
 The project will engage CAMP artists of colour and current CAMP leadership who are committed to doing personal and care work to continually dismantle racism (unconscious or explicit) in the arts and cultural sector.

 Some key questions are: whether/how CAMP (and other arts institutions) may be a less harmful and less exclusive space for the continued engagement of artists/artworkers of colour; and what personal, interrogative, and introspective work needs to be done by members/CAMP leadership that are prerequisites for creating meaningful strategies of de-exclusion, holding differences, and attentive care.

 At its conclusion, the project will confer with Plymouth Culture to consider how to share what was learned with the arts and cultural sector in Devon and Cornwall.

-Read about projects funded by the Cultural Investment Fund, their learnings and experiences.
+Read about projects funded by the Cultural Investment Fund from the 2020/21 cycle, their learnings and experiences.